mukhortov/HESH-WordPress-Plugin/README.md

 * Toggle fullscreen mode with F11/Esc hotkeys
 * Restore cursor position after page is reloaded

+If you are not a developer, please use the [HTML Editor Syntax Highlighter plugin page](http://wordpress.org/plugins/html-editor-syntax-highlighter/) on WordPress.org to download and install it.

 ## Contributing

 Please report any issues or suggestions.